-At Dordon, we have started to use the scheme - Maths No Problem - to embed a mastery approach to the teaching of mathematics.
+At Dordon, we have started to use the White Rose Maths across school - to embed a mastery approach to the teaching of mathematics.
 The principle is straightforward: concepts start in the concrete using practical apparatus, they then move to pictorial representations of the concrete and pupils will be secure in their understanding of this before moving on to the abstract representations.

 We are aiming to deepen pupils understanding of mathematical concepts so they are secure in the strategies to use when faced with problems that require them to reason mathematically.